 Lise Sæstad Beyene is a psychiatric nurse and PhD candidate in Health Science at the Faculty of Health Sciences.
-Beyene’s ongoing PhD- study is named: “Shared decision making – Implementation and evaluation through clinical supervision from a patient safety perspective in a therapeutic milieu”.
-Her previous research includes assertiveness in mental health.
+Beyene’s ongoing PhD study is "Shared decision making – Implementation and evaluation through clinical supervision from a patient safety perspective in a therapeutic milieu”.
+Her previous research includes a study of assertiveness in mental health.

 Britt Marit Haga

-Britt Marit Haga is a PhD candidate in Health Science at the Faculty of Health Sciences.
-Her research is mainly related to life phenomena when suffering from overweight and obesity.
-Haga’s ongoing PhD- study is named: “Existential experiences when suffering from overweight and obesity.
-A qualitative study”.
-Haga has a honours degree of health/Cand.San from The University of Oslo, and her thesis is related to normative perspectives of care in the welfare state.
+Britt Marit Haga is a PhD candidate at the Faculty of Health Sciences.
+Haga’s ongoing PhD study is titled: "Existential experiences when suffering from overweight and obesity: A qualitative study”.
+Haga has a honours degree in Health/Cand.San from The University of Oslo, and her thesis dealt with normative perspectives of care in the welfare state.